ray-project/ray/doc/source/ray-logging.rst

 Driver logs
 ~~~~~~~~~~~
 An entry point of Ray applications that calls `ray.init(address='auto')` or `ray.init()` is called a driver.
-All the driver logs are handled in the same way as normal python programs.
+All the driver logs are handled in the same way as normal Python programs.

 Worker logs
 ~~~~~~~~~~~
 Ray's tasks or actors are executed remotely within Ray's worker processes.
 Ray has special support to improve the visibility of logs produced by workers.

 - By default, all of the tasks/actors stdout and stderr are redirected to the worker log files.
 Check out :ref:`Logging directory structure <logging-directory-structure>` to learn how Ray's logging directory is structured.
 - By default, all of the tasks/actors stdout and stderr that is redirected to worker log files are published to the driver.
 Drivers display logs generated from its tasks/actors to its stdout and stderr.